bbawj/resume/resume.md

 :::::
 ::::: {#right}

-Built and maintaining a tool in **Rust** and **TypeScript** supporting semantic search for Obsidian.md, a popular note taking application.
+- Built and maintaining a tool in **Rust** and **TypeScript** supporting semantic search for Obsidian.md, a popular note taking application.

-Implemented a simple interface and algorithm allowing users to convert their notes into tokenizable sections, and use OpenAI's embedding API to create embedding vectors for semantic search.
+- Implemented a simple interface and algorithm allowing users to convert their notes into tokenizable sections, and use OpenAI's embedding API to create embedding vectors for semantic search.
 :::::
 :::::

 ::::: {#subheader}
 ::::: {#left}
 ### NTU DownDetector
-NTU Open-Source Society Project
+Open-Source Society Project

 [Github](https://github.com/bbawj/NTU-Downdetector) - [Website](https://ntu-downdetector.vercel.app/)
 :::::

 ::::: {#right}
-Led a student developer team of 6 people in building a status reporting and monitoring web application for school services to improve the visibility of important student services such as internet and printing availability.
+- Led a student developer team of 6 people in building a status reporting and monitoring web application for school services in **JavaScript**.

-Used **JavaScript** and **SQL** to develop a minimum viable product which allowed students to authenticate, view data charts and report their issues.
+- Developed a mvp which allowed students to authenticate, view data charts and report their issues.
 :::::
 :::::